|

 from New Orleans, Lafayette, and Ponchatoula as well as other

-start in the late 90's when a group of guys from
+got its start in the late 90's when a group of guys from the Baton

-official SOLAR launches have taken place at the
+official SOLAR launches took place at that location until, during the

 Participation in SOLAR launches does not require